aspose-total/Aspose.Total-Products/total/en/android-java/conversion/sxc-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SXC to PPTX on Android via Java or Online App" h2="Transform SXC to PPTX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The SXC file format is a spreadsheet format used by the popular spreadsheet application, OpenOffice Calc.
+It is a great tool for creating and managing data, but it is not compatible with Microsoft PowerPoint, which is the most popular presentation software.
+Therefore, if you want to use the data from an SXC file in a PowerPoint presentation, you need to convert it to the PPTX format.

+<h2>How Aspose.Total Helps for SXC to PPTX Conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate SXC to PPTX conversion feature inside your Android applications.
-In the first step you can export SXC to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to PPTX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can help you to easily convert SXC to PPTX.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+With the help of these APIs, you can export SXC to PDF and then convert PDF to PPTX.

+The Aspose.Cells for Android via Java API allows you to export SXC to PDF with just a few lines of code.
+It supports a wide range of features, such as formatting, data validation, conditional formatting, and more.
+It also supports a variety of output formats, including PDF, XLSX, HTML, and more.

+The Aspose.PDF for Android via Java API allows you to convert PDF to PPTX.
+It supports a wide range of features, such as text extraction, image extraction, page manipulation, and more.
+It also supports a variety of output formats, including PPTX, XLSX, HTML, and more.

+By using Aspose.Total for Android via Java, you can easily integrate SXC to PPTX conversion feature inside your Android applications.
+It is a great tool for quickly and easily converting SXC to PPTX, and it can save you a lot of time and effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}